December 30, 2024

 What happens if the CO2 concentration doubles?

-Figure 9 Radiative forcing in Figure 9a Temperature increase for
+Illustration 9 Radiative forcing in Figure 9a Temperature increase for

 CO2 doubling (no albedo, compensation of radiative forcing